tikhonbelousko/dropthebass/README.md

 ```

 ## Project structure
 The source code is located in `/app/` folder.
-This folder have the following structure:
+This folder has the following structure:

 ### Components
 Set of React components used in the app.